rubyworks/rulebow/README.md

 Now run it with:

-    $ fire
+    $ bow

 And there you go.
-Fire, in a hot minute!
+Rulebow, in a hot minute!

 ## A Few More Minutes